-So, you own a small business, and we’re here to help you with some strategies to assist in your year end tax planning.
-The two major challenges that you are going to face are tax and succession planning (Succession refers to the nominating the next of kin for the business).
+So, you own a small business, and we’re here to help you with some strategies to assist in your year-end tax planning.
+The two major challenges that you are going to face are tax and succession planning (Succession refers to nominating the next of kin for the business).
 When it comes to reducing your corporate income taxes, you have a lot of options in Canada.
 Let’s discuss some strategies to help lower your taxes and increase your residual corporate income.

 Delay the sale of Assets until the year ends

 If your plan is to sell capital assets, you should strongly consider delaying the sale until the next year if possible.
 Doing this will allow you to claim an additional year of CCA, as well as delay the inclusion of any recaptured capital gains and CCA in taxable income by an entire year.
 This applies to depreciable property, real property in the shape of capital property, and investments.

 If your business was struck by a non-capital loss (This is when your expenses exceed your income) in a given year, it is best to sit down and strategize about when the right time would be to use this to lower your corporate tax bill.
 Any loss that happened after 2005 may be used to offset other streams of income in any corporate tax year.
 How?
 Simply by carrying them three years back or 20 years forward.
 It’s often more helpful to carry your non-capital loss back to recover the income tax that you have previously paid.
 However, you can also carry it forward to potentially offset a larger corporate tax bill in the future.
 Clearly, both options are far better than using it in the same year the loss occurred.